thatArtisan Bread Recipe: 7 Secrets to Perfectly Crusty Loaves

 Critical Pitfalls:

-1. Rushing the process: 67% of failed attempts result from insufficient rising time
+1. Rushing the process: more than half of failed attempts result from insufficient rising time

 2. Incorrect water temperature: Temperature above 85°F kills yeast activity